 (2) If a word or expression used in these regulations is defined in section 106A then it has the same meaning in these regulations.

-[Regulation 3 amended in Gazette 20 May 2014 p.
+[Regulation 3 amended: Gazette 20 May 2014 p.
 1600.]

 4A.
 Authorisation of persons

 The Commissioner of Police may, by notice in writing, authorise a person who is engaged by the Western Australian Police Service under a contract for services, or otherwise, to be a relevant person for the purposes of these regulations.